OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-01.md

 ‘Not one of this evil generation shall see the good land I swore to give your ancestors,

 ## Deuteronomy 1:36
-except Caleb son of Jephunneh.
-He will see it, and I will give him and his descendants the land he set his feet on, because he followed the Lord wholeheartedly.’
+except for Caleb son of Jephunneh.
+He will see it, and I will give him and his descendants the land he set his feet on, because he followed the Lord with complete devotion.’

 ## Deuteronomy 1:37
 The Lord was also angry with me because of you, saying, ‘You shall not enter it, either.